 Garrett Ace 200i Review – Good Entry Level Metal Detector

-Garrett has become one of the leading manufacturers of metal detectors and with good cause.
+I think that Garrett has become one of the leading manufacturers of novice and mid range metal detectors due to the practical use of their detectors, in short, plug and play.

 One of the reasons for the surge in popularity has been due to the line of Ace metal detectors.